-The diminutive artist is arresting, with a severe black bob and bold oversized glasses; she’s a little bit goth and a little bit S&M mistress– aesthetics that bleed through into her work.
-With a background in biochemistry, the Hong Kong artist draws on inspiration from old medical books and literature, and the works of de Sade, Deleuze and Octave Mirbeau to create dark gothic hybrids of human anatomy, Victorian medical and torture instruments, and the world of flora and insects.
-She invents a cabinet of curiosities challenging the way we see the body, enchanting and repelling the viewer at the same time.
-Previously featured at the Shenzhen Biennale of Art and Urbanism and the Sydney Biennale, at the time of our catch-up the artist had just secured a six-month residency in Penang to continue developing her work.
-She chatted with Framed over a pot of tea about art in Hong Kong and her beautiful macabre-inspired work.
+The diminutive artist is arresting, with a severe black bob and bold oversized glasses.
+She’s a little bit goth and a little bit S&M mistress, aesthetics that bleed through into her work.
+With a background in biochemistry, Su draws on inspiration from old medical books and literature, and the works of several French writers and philosophers—the Marquis de Sade, Gilles Deleuze and Octave Mirbeau— to create dark, gothic hybrids of human anatomy, Victorian medical and torture instruments, and the world of flora and insects.

 “I always wanted to do art.
 In Hong Kong the system prefers that you study literature, finance or science.
 I initially chose science, which I love.
 It was a natural path and also an easy way to please my parents.
 If I pursued art, my parents would have worried about my inability to support myself.
 After I did science, I decided it was time for me to take up art, which was my lifetime wish.
 I worked part-time and paid for everything myself.
 It was a great switch for me … I was doing representational and figurative paintings at art school and thought that was just what I was supposed to do.
 Then I came across a book called The Pictorial Archive of Natural Science.
 It contained all sorts of engravings and woodcuts from anatomy, astronomy, science and botany.
 It was fascinating.
 I have always loved anatomical drawings, so that’s what initially inspired my style of work.